 Capitalism.
 The economic system currently in place throughout most of the world.
 Almost everyone in the U.S. accepts it as their religion.
 Of course, they don’t call it a religion, but it is nevertheless.
-Most people in the U.S. seem to worship money and possessions as fervently, if not more so, than their other so-called religions so to deny this fact is disingenuous.
+Most people in the U.S. seem to worship money and possessions as fervently, if not more so, than other belief systems commonly called religions so to deny this fact is disingenuous.

-Anyway, this system we call Capitalism – do most people actually understand what it is?
-Do they even think about it?
+Anyway, what is this “thing” we call Capitalism?
+Do most people actually understand what it does and how it affects us all?
+How many people have ever taken the time to think about this economic system they follow so obediently?
 It’s doubtful many U.S. citizens question the morality of such a violent, predatory system.
 Do most people in the U.S. (and in other nations) understand that their economy is based on debt and deception?
 Do they understand that it can’t possibly continue in its present form?
 The priests of Capitalism say that it needs to continually expand to work properly, but can an economic system that grows unceasingly exist for long in a world of finite resources?
 How big is big enough, anyway?

 The system worked for a while in the U.S. due to an expanding population of savages from Europe on a sparsely populated continent of abundant resources.
 That is no longer the case.
 At a certain point, the continuance of Capitalism necessitated the aiming of its brutal tactics outside the domestic population.
 This created the “need” to expand the strategy to militarily weaker nations, instituting an oppressive system of virtual slavery on foreign populations.
 Therefore, Capitalism is an integral part of oppression and colonialism despite the jingoistic cries of “democracy” we hear from the corporate U.S. media.